sjappig/mldn-capstone/report/capstone_report.md

-LSTM responds to vanishing/exploding gradient problems which may occur in long sequences by provding the previous "internal state" of the unit as is to next timestep, and gating that state, input and output by "fuzzy" gates (i.e. if traditional logic gates can be seen as multiplication of 0 or 1, these gates multiply using value which is [0,1]).
+LSTM responds to vanishing/exploding gradient problems which may occur in long sequences by provding the previous "internal state" of the unit as is to next timestep, and gating that state, input and output by "fuzzy" gates (i.e. if traditional logic gates can be seen as multiplication of 0 or 1, these gates multiply using value which is [0, 1]).

 By using RNN, we are able to capture temporal information of audio samples.
 With LSTM, our model can learn dependencies which span over whole sequence (which are mostly 199 feature vectors long).

 #### Dropout, batch normalization and weight initialization

 Dropout is a regularization technique to neural networks.
-It sets some of the outputs of the previous layer to zero with some probability.
+It sets randomly outputs of the previous layer to zero with some given probability.
 This counters directly against overfitting, as the model discards data randomly and is this way pushed to learn latent variables.

 Batch normalization is method which helps relaxing tuning required for weights and learning rate (it is also reported to have other many other benefits).
-It is used to normalize input for activation function to have mean of 0 and variance of 1.
+It tries to normalize its input to have mean of 0 and variance of 1.

 For weight initializing orthogonal initializer is used.
 It has been reported to have positive effect on controlling vanishing/exploding gradients and in some cases also